blurg-5000/spam-i-am/README.md

   <p>The main branch will be protected, which means you can't just push to main!
 Here's what we recommend for your workflow:</p>

   - Make changes to your own branch, and commit and push to Github
-  - Commit frequently
+  - Commit frequently, and write [good quality commit messages](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/)
   - When you've finished your ticket and are ready to merge your branch into main, ensure all your latest changes are pushed up to Github and raise a pull request.
-Go and ask a Git Lead to take a look at your PR and help you merge it into main.
-We strongly recommend you all sit down together to do this.
+Go and ask the Git Leads to take a look at your PR and merge it into main.
+If there are merge conflicts to resolve, it may be helpful to sit down with the Git Leads and mob code the merge.
   - Remember to close the issue associated with your ticket, and drag your ticket to 'Done' on the project board!
-  - Let everyone know they need to pull from main in their branches after they finish saving and committing their own work.
+  - Once the ticket is merged, the Git Leads should ring the bell and let everyone know to pull from main into their branches.
 </details>

 ---